tommasop/thinkingcode_ex/priv/posts/20140104023334_migrate-joomla-from-wondows-2003-to-docker.md

     }

-Restart the server and you&#8217;re ready to go!
+Restart the server and you're ready to go!

 ### Keep development, staging, and production as similar as possible